lancher

 Space-based infrastructure means no service interruptions or risks from natural disasters, even for mobile coverage.
 In the push to further advance 5G and introduce 6G, initiatives are underway to expand coverage from beyond the oceans and air.

-Low orbit satellites and high-altitude platform stations will form a mobile communications platform for access launching connectivity services and applications such as messaging and ultra-wide area coverage here on earth.
+Low-orbit satellites and high-altitude platform stations will form a mobile communications platform for access launching connectivity services and applications such as messaging and ultra-wide area coverage here on Earth.